Texas Tech head coach Don Flora announced on June 26 the promotion of Jennah Kearney to assistant volleyball coach.

 "During our national search it became clear that Jennah possessed the skills and traits that we were searching for in an elite assistant coach," Flora said.
 "When you look at the teaching insights, character and depth of trust needed in a coach, Jennah's skills clearly rose to the top.
 We are fired up for Jennah to step into this coaching role and support this program toward its expressed goals of being an elite Big 12 program and an elite NCAA program."

-Kearney, then DeVries, played for New Mexico State from 2008-11, crossing paths in the process with Flora who was an assistant coach with the Aggies during Kearney's sophomore and junior seasons.
+Kearney, then DeVries, played for New Mexico State from 2008-11, crossing paths with Flora who was an assistant coach with the Aggies during Kearney's sophomore and junior seasons.
 After that, she frequented Tech each summer, participating as a clinician at the Don Flora Volleyball Camps that are held annually at the United Supermarkets Arena.

 The Sedalia, Colo. native was a three-time All-WAC selection during her four seasons as the Aggies' starting setter where she dished out 4,052 career assists, fourth-most in program history.
-She garnered WAC All-Freshmen honors in 2008 as well conference all-tournament accolades following both the 2009 and 2011 WAC Championship.
+She garnered WAC All-Freshmen honors in 2008 as well conference all-tournament accolades following both the 2009 and 2011 WAC Championships.

 Kearney was honored three times as an AVCA All-Region selection as well as a three-time AVCA honorable mention All-American.
-She was part of three 20-win teams at New Mexico State where she helped lead the Aggies to the NCAA Tournament in 2008.
+She was part of three 20-win teams at New Mexico State, where she helped lead the Aggies to the NCAA Tournament in 2008.

-In addition to her work on the court, Kearney was also a three-time Academic All-WAC honoree while pursuing her degree in individualized studies with a minor in family and child science.
+In addition to her work on the court at New Mexico State, Kearney was also a three-time Academic All-WAC honoree while pursuing her degree in individualized studies with a minor in family and child science.